exasol/tableau-connector/doc/developer_guide/developer_guide.md

 ## Manually Testing Connectors

-To manually test the connectors in Tableau Desktop add the following arguments when starting `tableau.exe`:
+To manually test the connectors in Tableau Desktop without packaging, add the following arguments when starting `tableau.exe`:

 * `-DConnectPluginsPath=path\to\tableau-connector\src`: Path to the `src` directory of this cloned repository.
 * `-DLogLevel=Debug`: enable log output of `logging.Log()` in JavaScript files.